vlab-cs-ucsb/SemRep/README.md

 │   └			: validation patch dfa used to generate validation patch simulation code
 ```
 Hopefully, by now you had a successful run (report a bug please if you did not) and your SemRep output directory
 has the same tree shown above.
-The most important output is the final\_patch.php file.
+The most important output is the final\_patch.html file.
 This file represents the output patch that SemRep generated to remove the difference between the target function and the reference one by strengthening the target against the reference.
 This patch is supposed to be "composed" with the target function i.e., it is supposed to be run along with (before) the target function as shown in the following picture:
 ![img alt](Docs/repair-figure.png)
 The new patched target function is stronger than the original one and the reference i.e., it does not return a string that is not returned by any of the two.
 If you chose javascript as patch language (-l JS), you can immediately see the behavior of the final patch (and intermediate ones) by opening (double click) the generated .html files in your browser and trying some input values.